a-shish07/a-shish07/README.md

 ASHISH KUMAR DUBEY
 -   Keep Things as Simple as it can !!
 -  Hi, I’m @a-shish07 , currently upgrading myself:)
--  I’m interested in Competitive Programming and Backend Development
+-  Doing  Competitive Programming for fun  and learning Backend Development for skill ||
 -  I’m currently pursuing Btech from Bundelkhand University
 -  I’m looking to collaborate on Projects on Node.js
 -  How to reach me: ashishdubeyak04@gmail.com